arnold-c/OutbreakDetection/manuscript/manuscript.typ

 == Limitations and Strengths
 To our knowledge, this is one of the first simulation studies to examine the relationship between individual test characteristics and the wider surveillance program.
-By explicitly modeling the interaction between the two, we make a case that surveillance systems should take a holistic approach; prematurely constraining one component, such as the type of test to be used in a surveillance context without an explicit discussion of its interaction with the outbreak alert threshold and the implications for the resulting detection accuracy and associated performance metrics, can lead to drastically different, and suboptimal, results.
+By explicitly modeling the interaction between the two, we illustrate the dependency of the performance of the surveillance system, at the population level, on the characteristics of the diagnostic tests, at the individual level.
+Thus, a change to the latter (e.g., adoption of a new diagnostic with different sensitivity and specificity) without a corresponding change to surveillance frequency or action thresholds, may lead to a reduction in outbreak detection performance.
 Additionally, by defining outbreak bounds concretely we have been able to calculate metrics of outbreak detection performance that draw parallels to those used when evaluating individual diagnostic tests.
 This provides an intuitive understanding and simplifies the implementation of this method in resource-constrained environments, something that may not be possible with many outbreak detection and early warning system simulations in the literature.
 An evaluation of all outbreak detection algorithms is beyond the scope of this work, but a more computationally expensive approach based on nowcasting incidence may help overcome the shortcomings of imperfect diagnostics in high-noise scenarios.